 Rude Language: どいつ

 Although outdated outside of certain set expressions, another word for "who" is どいつ.
 If you think this sounds like ドイツ (Germany), you'd be right.
-You would be far from the first person to recognize this.
 Japanese people also love making puns with it because of this!

 Who's the rumored woman?